Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: A general single-component model

 \subsection{Model formulation}

 We propose the following general modelling framework to describe vegetation dynamics across space, incorporating local growth, non-local self-limiting competition for resources and biomass spread:

-Here, $u(x,t)$ denotes the biomass density of some vegetation type at location $x$ at time $t$.
-The function $g(u)$ captures the local dynamics, including growth, mortality and any site-specific limitations.
+Here, $u(x,t)$ denotes the biomass density of a given vegetation type at location $x$ at time $t$.
+The function $g(u)$ represents all demographic and physiological processes that operate locally in space.
 Depending on the ecological context, $g(u)$ may take various forms, for example, linear, logistic, sublinear \citep{Hatton2024}, or any non-standard empirically fitted function.
+It is controlled by traits governing growth, self-limitation, and survival, such as maximum growth rate, photosynthetic capacity, nutrient-use efficiency, and stress tolerance.

-Non-local competition is included via the integral term, which accounts for the cumulative competitive impact of surrounding vegetation.
-The function $s(u) \geq 0$ represents the local competitive susceptibility, i.e., the sensitivity of vegetation to the competitive pressure from other plants in its proximity.
+Non-local competition is included via the integral term, which accounts for the cumulative competitive effects exerted by surrounding vegetation.
+The functions responsible for this spatial coupling, $s(u)$ and $c(u)$, can be interpreted in terms of plant traits using the standard decomposition of competition into effect and response components \citep{Goldberg1991,Violle2007}.

+The competitive pressure $c(u)\geq 0$ describes the competitive impact exerted by biomass on its surrounding.
+It is associated with traits that determine the strength and spatial extent of resource uptake and interference.
+These include root-associated traits such as its lateral spread, and resource mining or allelopathic potential \citep{Cabal2020,Britto2021,Cabal2024}.
+We impose $c'(u) > 0$, as the competitive pressure should intensify with biomass density, reflecting the extensive root systems with increased resource uptake capabilities of mature vegetation \citep{Milton1995,Schwinning1998,Schenk2002,Sea2012}.
+Although $c(u)$ is often assumed to be linear for analytical convenience, this assumption oversimplifies the inherently non-linear nature of competitive interactions.

+Finally, the susceptibility function $s(u) \geq 0$ represents the sensitivity of local biomass to neighbor-induced resource depletion.
+Empirically, this function is related to tolerance and allocation traits, such as shade tolerance and biomass allocation patterns.
+For example, a higher root-to-shoot ratio or deeper rooting depth increases access to belowground resources under crowding and would typically reduce competitive susceptibility, corresponding to a lower $s(u)$.
 Typically, $s(u)$ should increase more rapidly for small $u$, reflecting the greater vulnerability to resource competition of early life-stage plants with shallow root systems.
 For larger $u$, slowing down or saturation is plausible, corresponding to established vegetation that is more resilient due to a robust and extensive root system \citep{Milton1995,Schwinning1998,Schenk2002,Sea2012}.

-The function $c(u) \geq 0$ quantifies the competitive impact exerted by vegetation.
-We assume $c'(u) > 0$, as the competitive pressure should intensify with biomass density, reflecting the extensive root systems with increased resource uptake capabilities of mature vegetation \citep{Milton1995,Schwinning1998,Schenk2002,Sea2012}.
-Although $c(u)$ is often assumed to be linear for analytical convenience, this assumption oversimplifies the inherently non-linear nature of competitive interactions.